The Treatment Survival Guide To Infertility

 Published on 05/25/21

-Infertility can be a scary word and we mostly associate it with women.
+Infertility can be a daunting subject, and it’s often associated with women.
 However, infertility can affect both women and men.
-A woman can be considered infertile if she’s tried to get pregnant for at least one year and hasn’t been on birth control.
-Or, if she’s able to conceive but not able to carry a pregnancy to term.
-A woman may be considered to have primary infertility if she has never been able to become pregnant, and a woman who’s had at least one successful pregnancy in the past but struggles to conceive or carry may be considered to have secondary infertility.
+A woman may be considered to have primary infertility if she has never been able to become pregnant.
+Also, a woman who’s had at least one successful pregnancy in the past but struggles to conceive or carry may be considered to have secondary infertility.

 What Is Infertility?